-Jaspreet S Sandhu MDDepartment of Surgery/Urology, Memorial Sloan Kettering Cancer Center, New York, NY
+Jaspreet S. Sandhu MDDepartment of Surgery/Urology, Memorial Sloan Kettering Cancer Center, New York, New York

 Dr. Jaspreet S. Sandhu is an Associate Attending Urologist within the Department of Surgery (Urology Service) at Memorial Sloan Kettering Cancer Center and Associate Professor of Urology at the Weil Cornell Medical College.
 He graduated from Duke University and after spending five years as an engineer in the telecommunications industry, obtained his medical degree from Wake Forest University School of Medicine.
 He completed his residency training at New York Presbyterian Hospital/Weill Cornell Medical Center and received a fellowship in voiding dysfunction at Columbia-Presbyterian and Weill-Cornell Medical Centers.